PacktPublishing/Mastering-Computer-Vision-with-TensorFlow-2.0/README.md

 **Krishnendu Kar**
 is passionate about research on computer vision and solving AI problems to make our life simpler.
 His core expertise is deep learning - computer vision, IoT, and agile software development.
 Krish is also a passionate app developer and has a dash cam-based object and lane detection and turn by turn navigation and fitness app in the iOS app store -  Nity Map AI Camera & Run timer.

-Here is the authors linkedin page if you have questions on the book.
+Here is the author linkedin page if you have questions on the book.
 He will try to respond all answers within 48 hours - his average response time is 12 hours. https://www.linkedin.com/in/krish-kar-554739b2/